 How does this impact your insurance choice?
-Let's say you have a 4 lac insurance cover, with a room rent limit of Rs.4,000.
+Let's say you have a ₹4 lakh insurance cover, with a room rent limit of ₹4,000.

-So if you decide to take good care of yourself and like your own space while recuperating and take a private room.
-Let's say this private room costs INR 6,000/ per night.
+So, if you decide to take good care of yourself and want your own space while recuperating, you take up a private room.
+Let's say this private room costs ₹6,000/ per night.
 This is where it gets interesting.
-The Insurance company will pay only as per the shared room -which is Rs.
-1.5 lacs as you bust your room rent limit.
+The Insurance company will pay only as per the shared room -which is ₹1.5 lakhs as you bust your room rent limit.
 Wham!
-One innocent line in your policy terms and you are paying 1.5 lacs from your pocket.
+One innocent line in your policy terms and you are paying ₹1.5 lakhs from your pocket.

 Why?
 You overspent.
 You were not eligible.
 You indulged...maybe?

-That's not at all, all other expenses at the hospital will also be paid proportionately.
-So in the above example, you could basically be footing half the bill.
-Going dutch with the insurance company.
+That's not all, the other expenses at the hospital will also be paid proportionately.
+So, in the above example, you could basically be footing half the bill.
+Going dutch with the insurance company?
 Uncool.

-Most plans express this limit in terms of numbers - like a straightforward room rent limit - Rs.
-2,000/- OR as a percentage of your sum assured.
-Normally 1-2%.
+Most plans express this limit in terms of numbers - like a straightforward room rent limit - ₹2,000/- OR as a percentage of your sum assured.
+Which is normally 1-2%.

 So a 3 Lac Sum Assured = Rs.
 3,000 room rent limit.

-So if you are not ready to go to a lower category room or not willing to pay the difference, do yourself a favor - select health insurance which has a high room rent limit or better still no limit.
+So, if you are not ready to go to a lower category room or not willing to pay the difference, do yourself a favour - select health insurance which has a high room rent limit or better still- no limit!
 Yes, that's possible.
 The world is not so unfair.
 But only if, you don't sign insurance application forms like you are practising your signature in a boring meeting.

 4. No Claim Bonus - Ensure you get your freebie

 Think of no claim bonus as a gift for being a good kid.
-You don't do any anything bad and you get a gift.
-So you don't get unwell and don't claim, you get discounts on your premium or a free increase in cover.
+You don't do any anything bad and still get a gift.
+So, you don't get unwell and don't claim, you get discounts on your premium or a free increase in cover.